• Deutsch

 What did we do?

 We tested how cargo bikes can improve the delivery of parcels.
-In small distribution centers within the city - known as micro-depots - parcels were distributed from delivery vehicles to cargo bikes and then delivered.
+In small distribution centers within the city - so-called micro-depots - parcels were distributed from delivery vehicles to cargo bikes and then delivered.
 Does this make delivery faster, more flexible and more sustainable than using large delivery vehicles directly?

 How did we do it?